 Discussions were held regarding eligible uses of Fiscal Recovery Funds relating to public health employees and essential workers.
 Further discussions were held regarding the use of the Fiscal Recovery Funds to restore the local economy, support local businesses, and fund Public Safety services that were reduced due to the pandemic.
 Council Member Kelly said he agreed with Council Member Grayeb that Council should focus on restoring the reduced City services and Budget.
+He emphasized frontloading the Public Works capital projects that were lost due to budget cuts relating to COVID.
 City Manager Urich summarized the actions taken by the Council in response to the pandemic, including the suspension of capital projects, which would be addressed in the Biennial Budget.
 He said Staff focused on how the Fiscal Recovery Funds could be the most impactful, such as technology upgrades in neighborhoods and crime reduction.
 Council Member Kelly said he believed a priority should be down-payment assistance and other programs to increase homeownership in the City.